ibexa/documentation-developer/docs/customer_management/customer_portal_guide.md

 Custom Customer Portal can be created and edited in Page Builder to meet the needs of each business type, company, or market they operate on.

-To create a new Customer Portal, go to Content and from the menu select Content structure.
+To create a new Customer Portal, go to Content and, from the menu, select Content structure.
 There, navigate to the root container for your Customer Portals and select Customer Portal Page.
 In the Page Builder creation box, you see the Customer Portal layout where you can add a dedicated Customer Portal block, Sales Representative, or choose from a selection of blocks available to your [[= product_name =]] version.
-If built in page blocks are not sufficient to fulfill your needs, you can add your own.
+If the built-in page blocks are not sufficient to fulfill your needs, you can add your own.

 ![Editable in Page Builder](img/cp_edit_in_page_builder.png)